Classical & Roman in Limerick 2018

 The Bactrian cavalry command, shocked by the hole punched into their line by the Han General, concentrated their forces and efforts to crush the sole surviving chariot.
 This flank was now Bactrias'. |

-Downing pints of craft Guinness flavoured with Father Jack's rain-soaked Potatoes, the colourful Phalanx was now also in combat against China's finest heavy infantry - and was doing exceptionally well as well, as the Heavy Halberdiers picked up markers of all three flavours in the grinding combat.
+Urging themselves forward with thoughts of Conor McGregor's overly-religious Catholic Priest, the colourful Phalanx was now also in combat against China's finest heavy infantry - and was doing exceptionally well as well, as the Heavy Halberdiers picked up markers of all three flavours in the grinding combat.
 Even with their magical Halberd abilities this number of hits made life rather difficult - and potentially rather short lived - for these guys.

 The only hope for salvation for the Halberdiers lay now in a quick success for the Medium Foot command against the Elephants protecting the flank of the Pikes.
 And this was starting well - the Elephants had taken 2 hits out of three already. |